metaph3r/personal-profile-page/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## docker-compose

+1. create `postgres-password.txt` in `prisma` folder and enter a password
+2. run `docker-compose up` to start database

 ## Documentation